-Research efforts of the Department of Animal Sciences are to increase the efficiency of food animal production through improved nutrient utilization in animals, better reproductive performance, enhanced genetic potential, better air and water quality and new, improved and safer animal products for human consumption.
-Our aim is to do this through better knowledge of both basic and applied processes with a combination of individual and multidisciplinary research efforts.
-Focus will be on dairy and beef cattle but will also utilize swine, laboratory animals, and mathematical models.
-Major focus areas will include reproductive physiology, ruminant and non-ruminant nutrition, quantitative and molecular genomics, nutrient waste management, animal growth and development and new, safe and improved meat products.
+Research efforts of the Department of Animal Sciences are to increase the quality of food animal production through improved nutrient utilization by animals, better reproductive performance, enhanced genetic potential, better air and water quality and new, improved and safer animal products for human consumption.
+Our aim is to do this through increasing knowledge of both basic and applied processes through a combination of individual and multidisciplinary research efforts.
+The focus will be on dairy and beef cattle but will also use swine, laboratory animals, and mathematical models.
+Major focus areas will include reproductive physiology, ruminant and non-ruminant nutrition, quantitative and molecular genomics, nutrient waste management, animal growth and development and processes to generate new, safe and improved meat products.
 Some examples include better knowledge of mechanisms of spermatogenesis, endocrine systems and genetics to realize greater reproductive performance; studying mitochondrial DNA to compare breeds for differences in efficiency of energy utilization; searching for candidate genes and markers that will lead to selection of animals with greater quality and yield of meat; studying methods of manufacturing animal feeds to improve animal health and production.
-These efforts will be of benefit to citizens of the state and nation because of healthier and safer foods, new products and methods that will be adopted by businesses resulting in economic development.
+These efforts will benefit citizens of the state and nation because of healthier and safer foods, new products and methods that will be adopted by businesses resulting in economic development.